lyynxxx/stakingnode/os/README.md

 Add two regular chains that will be associated with tcp and udp rules
 ```
-# Add two regular chains that will be associated with tcp and udp
 nft add chain inet my_table tcp_chain
 nft add chain inet my_table udp_chain
 ```

 In order to match "new" packets, we need the help of the conntrack Netfilter module.
-The problem : It’s not available within a chain registered with the ingress hook, that’s why we gotta use it elsewhere: the PREROUTING chain of the filter table, at the mangle (-150) priority.
+The problem : It’s not available within a chain registered with the ingress or my_table input hook, that’s why we gotta use it elsewhere: the PREROUTING chain of the filter table, at the mangle (-150) priority.
 ```
 nft add table inet mangle
 nft add chain inet mangle prerouting '{type filter hook prerouting priority -150;}'